 © DebtInsider.co.uk 2020.
 DebtInsider.co.uk is a trading style of Webfibre Limited.
 Licenced by the Information Commissioners Office, (Registration Number ZA334093) Registered in the UK, number 09465202, Registered Office Address, Sovereign House, Llantrisant, CF72 8YX.

-To find out more about managing your money and getting free debt advice visit, Money Advice Service, an independent service set up by the Government to help people manage their money.
+To find out more about managing your money and getting free debt advice visit, Money Helper, an independent service set up by the Government to help people manage their money.

-* A debt write off amount of between 25% and 75% is realistic, however the debt write off amount for each customer differs depending upon their individual financial circumstances and is subject to the approval of their creditors.
-The example provided of 85% has been achieved by many customers in the last 12 months.
+* Please note, the debt write off amount for each customer differs depending upon their individual financial circumstances and is subject to the approval of their creditors.
+The example provided of 90% has been achieved by some people but in no way is guaranteed.